Christianization of the Sámi people: Background

 There were Christian missionaries in Sápmi as early as the Roman Catholic Middle Ages, and Christianity co-existed with traditional Sámi shamanism.
-In 1389, the Sami Margareta (missionary) travelled south to request Christian missionaries.
+In 1389, the Sami Margareta travelled south to request Christian missionaries.

 However, it was not until the 17th century, when the kingdoms of Denmark-Norway and Sweden started to colonize Sápmi, that Christianity truly made its presence known.

 Christianization by coercion

 Denmark–Norway

-In the Kingdoms of Denmark-Norway, the Sami religion was banned on pain of death as witchcraft.
-During the 17th century, the persecution of the followers of Sami religion were more intensely persecuted than before by Christian missionaries, and several Sami were persecuted for sorcery because they practiced the Sami religion.
-A fifth of all charged with sorcery in Norway are estimated to have been Pagan Sami.
+In the Kingdoms of Denmark-Norway, the Sámi religion was banned on pain of death as witchcraft.
+During the 17th century, the persecution of the followers of Sámi religion were more intensely persecuted than before by Christian missionaries, and several Sámi were persecuted for sorcery because they practiced the Sámi religion.
+A fifth of all charged with sorcery in Norway are estimated to have been Pagan Sámi.

-During the 17th century, a more intense Christian mission was launched in Norway to convert the Sami people to Christianity.
-However, there was an awareness that this campaign only caused the Sami to behave outwardly as Christians and kept practicing their own religion in secrecy.
-This fact was pointed out by the Sami missionaries, who stated that it would not be possible to truly convert the Sami people if the Sami religion could not even be discussed, which was not possible when Pagans were afraid to be accused of witchcraft if they admitted to be Pagans.
+During the 17th century, a more intense Christian mission was launched in Norway to convert the Sámi people to Christianity.
+However, there was an awareness that this campaign only caused the Sámi to behave outwardly as Christians and kept practicing their own religion in secrecy.
+This fact was pointed out by the Sámi missionaries, who stated that it would not be possible to truly convert the Sámi people if the Sámi religion could not even be discussed, which was not possible when Pagans were afraid to be accused of witchcraft if they admitted to be Pagans.